dataminer-site/dataminer-site.github.io/docs/guides/python/polars.md

 duckdb.sql("SELECT * FROM df").show()
 ```

-## DuckDB to Polars
+## DataMiner to Polars

-DuckDB can output results as Polars DataFrames using the `.pl()` result-conversion method.
+DataMiner can output results as Polars DataFrames using the `.pl()` result-conversion method.

 ```python
 df = duckdb.sql("""